fboussemart/password/README.md

 # password
 This application is a very simplified example of connexion with authenticated user.
-Client and server connections are performed in HTTP.
+To be more realistic, connections between client and server apps should be performed in [HTTPS](https://nodejs.org/api/https.html).
 Don't use it in a real world context.

 # The application
 The code provided in this project gives you the keys to create an application dealing with authentication.
-In the same time, an example application is proposed so that you can clearly understant what is going on.
+In the same time, an example application is proposed so that you can clearly figure out the different mechanisms.

-1. In order to try this application, you need *SQLite* to be installed and running on your computer.
+1. In order to try this application, you need [SQLite](https://www.sqlite.org/index.html) to be installed and running on your computer.
 1. Clone this project.
 1. Create the database:
     - In directory *password/server/db* type the following command :